Jophmukendi/Network_Inventory/README.md

 - Docker Network: Provides private communication between the containers.

 The Django application and MySQL database run in separate Docker containers connected through the same Docker network.
 This architecture separates the application and database services, making the system easier to deploy, maintain, and expand.

+## Application Usage

+This section explains how to use JophNet and its main features.
+It provides a step-by-step guide for navigating the application, managing network resources, and accessing device and interface information.